July Fishing Update • Blue Claw Crabs • Offshore Report• "Take A Vet Fishing"....And So Much More

 Ron reported that the ocean fluke fishing is fantastic.
 He caught fish up to 7lbs.
 Ron reported fishing Shinnecock Reef.
 His bait of choice was spearing, squid strip and gulp combo.

 Fluke fishing continues to get better with both the south and north shore showing a great pick of these flat fish.
-On the south shore places like moriches bay, smiths point bridge,Shinecock bay and ocean beach are all holding great fish and on the north shore stony brook,ceder beach and orient point are also showing plenty of keeper fish.
+On the south shore places like Moriches Coast Guard Station bay, smith point bridge,Shinecock bay and Ocean Beach are all holding great fish.
+On the North Shore stony brook,, ceder beach and orient point are also showing plenty of keeper fish.

 Tackle Tip: When fluke fishing on a boat the best way is to drift slowly in the water and bounce a high low rig with a bucktail or a teaser off of the bottom.
 Drifting for fluke is essential because these fish are ambush predators meaning they will stay still until prey comes to them.Another good method for fluke fishing is when drifting and using bucktail it’s always a good idea to dead stick a rod which is simply to bait a rod with squid and spearing and just leave it alone until you hook a fish.